Building Back Better: Mapping, Geospatial Information and Land Tenure

 However, it was also found that despite much mapping already having been undertaken, including through cooperation between the Australian Defence Force and Indonesia, the government agencies actually refused to share mapping with development agencies including BRR.
 The report identified that some of the mapping had been repeated up to five times.

-For the RALAS project, the World Bank was able to secure around US$500 million in mapping assistance using satellite imagery from the European Union.
+For the RALAS project, the World Bank was able to secure around €0.5 million in mapping assistance using satellite imagery from the European Union.

 The Haiti earthquake response was hindered by lack of mapping.
 Initial requirements were met through the Volunteered Geographic Information (VGI), also called crowd-sourced mapping provided through OpenStreetMap.
 VGI was very useful, in terms of emergency response stage.
 However, as it progressed to recovery and reconstruction, the need for more authoritative mapping which was later led by the United States.

 VGI does have many limitations in terms of reliability and was found wanting in the response to Super Typhoon Yolanda especially in terms of its damage assessment support where it was concluded to not be reliable enough.

 In cases like Hurricane Katrina in 2005 and the 2011 Christchurch earthquake the authoritative mapping of the respective government agencies was very reliable and very effectively supported the emergency response and the subsequent recovery and reconstruction operations.

 It is also important to appreciate the importance of pre-disaster mapping and imagery and being able to utilize these in conjunction with new mapping and imagery.
 For example, comparing what existed before with what has resulted after the disaster, provides the basis of reliability of damage and loss assessment.

 The Pacific Island nations are considered to be amongst the most prone countries to disaster and climate risks.
 These include tsunamis, earthquakes, volcanic eruptions, cyclones, landslides and floods.
 Geospatial and related information were identified as critical requirements to support risk mitigation, response and recovery consistent with BBB.
 Thus, the Pacific Risk Information System (PacRIS), was established in 2012 by the World Bank funded Pacific Catastrophe Risk Financing and Insurance Initiative (PCRAFI).
 PacRIS has assembled the largest collection of geo-referenced datasets in the Pacific region.